Last Updated On -24 Feb 2025

 Given below are all the types of trading accounts used by the business:

 The financial statement shows all gross profit and loss from the trading operations.
-It is mostly related to the selling of goods and generating revenue out of it.
+It is mostly related to selling goods and generating revenue out of it.

-An account used by investors and traders to buy and sell financial securities in stock markets, or commodity exchanges.
+An account investors and traders use to buy and sell financial securities in stock markets or commodity exchanges.
 The trading account is mostly opened with a stockbroker.

-A profit and loss account is very essential for a business to calculate all the expenses made and the net profit and loss made by the revenue of sales.
+A profit and loss account is essential for a business to calculate all the expenses and net profit and loss made by the sales revenue.

-The profit and loss account is also known as an income statement or statement of operations.
+The profit and loss account is also an income statement or statement of operations.

 Particulars |